 Used by marketers to script sequences of messages, very similar to an autoresponder sequence.
 Such sequences can be triggered by user opt-in or the use of keywords within user interactions.
 After a trigger occurs a sequence of messages is delivered until the next anticipated user response.
 Each user response is used in the decision tree to help the chatbot navigate the response sequences to deliver the correct response message.

-Other companies explore ways they can use chatbots internally, for example for Customer Support, Human Resources, or even in Internet-of-Things (IoT) projects.
-Overstock.com, for one, has reportedly launched a chatbot named Mila to automate certain simple yet time-consuming processes when requesting sick leave.
-Other large companies such as Lloyds Banking Group, Royal Bank of Scotland, Renault and Citroën are now using automated online assistants instead of call centres with humans to provide a first point of contact.
-A SaaS chatbot business ecosystem has been steadily growing since the F8 Conference when Facebook’s Mark Zuckerberg unveiled that Messenger would allow chatbots into the app.
-In large companies, like in hospitals and aviation organizations, IT architects are designing reference architectures for Intelligent Chatbots that are used to unlock and share knowledge and experience in the organization more efficiently, and reduce the errors in answers from expert service desks significantly.
-These Intelligent Chatbots make use of all kinds of artificial intelligence like image moderation and natural-language understanding (NLU), natural-language generation (NLG), machine learning and deep learning.
+Companies have used chatbots for customer support, human resources, or in Internet-of-Things (IoT) projects.
+Overstock.com, for one, has reportedly launched a chatbot named Mila to attempt to automate certain processes when customer service employees request sick leave.
+Other large companies such as Lloyds Banking Group, Royal Bank of Scotland, Renault and Citroën are now using chatbots instead of call centres with humans to provide a first point of contact.
+In large companies, like in hospitals and aviation organizations, chatbots are also used to share information within organizations, and to assist and replace service desks.

 Chatbots are also appearing in the healthcare industry.[52][53]
 A study suggested that physicians in the United States believed that chatbots would be most beneficial for scheduling doctor appointments, locating health clinics, or providing medication information.[54]

-The GPT chatbot ChatGPT is able to answer user queries related to health promotion and disease prevention such as screening and vaccination.[63]
-Whatsapp has teamed up with the World Health Organization (WHO) to make a chatbot service that answers users' questions on COVID-19.[64]
+ChatGPT is able to answer user queries related to health promotion and disease prevention such as screening and vaccination.[55]
+WhatsApp has teamed up with the World Health Organization (WHO) to make a chatbot service that answers users' questions on COVID-19.[56]

-In 2020, The Indian Government launched a chatbot called MyGov Corona Helpdesk,[65] that worked through Whatsapp and helped people access information about the Coronavirus (COVID-19) pandemic.[66][67]
+In 2020, the Government of India launched a chatbot called MyGov Corona Helpdesk,[57] that worked through WhatsApp and helped people access information about the Coronavirus (COVID-19) pandemic.[58][59]

 The analysis of attitudinal variables showed that most participants reported their preference for discussing their health with doctors (73%) and having access to reliable and accurate health information (93%).
 While 80% were curious about new technologies that could improve their health, 66% reported only seeking a doctor when experiencing a health problem and 65% thought that a chatbot was a good idea.
 30% reported dislike about talking to computers, 41% felt it would be strange to discuss health matters with a chatbot and about half were unsure if they could trust the advice given by a chatbot.
 Therefore, perceived trustworthiness, individual attitudes towards bots, and dislike for talking to computers are the main barriers to health chatbots.[60][55]

-In New Zealand, the chatbot SAM – short for Semantic Analysis Machine[69] (made by Nick Gerritsen of Touchtech[70]) – has been developed.
-It is designed to share its political thoughts, for example on topics such as climate change, healthcare and education, etc. It talks to people through Facebook Messenger.[71][72][73][74]
+In New Zealand, the chatbot SAM – short for Semantic Analysis Machine[61] – has been developed by Nick Gerritsen of Touchtech.[62]
+It is designed to share its political thoughts, for example on topics such as climate change, healthcare and education, etc. It talks to people through Facebook Messenger.[63][64][65][66]

 In 2022, the chatbot "Leader Lars" or "Leder Lars" was nominated for The Synthetic Party to run in the Danish parliamentary election,[67] and was built by the artist collective Computer Lars.[68]
 Leader Lars differed from earlier virtual politicians by leading a political party and by not pretending to be an objective candidate.[69]
 This chatbot engaged in critical discussions on politics with users from around the world.[70]